Home Repair Problems and Scams

-- Make sure that you have secured the appropriate building permits necessary for any work – if you don’t you can either be fined, or may have to remove the work done.
+- Make sure that you have secured the appropriate building permits necessary for any work – if you don’t you can either be fined, or may have to remove the work that was done.

-- Have a current property survey and make sure that you have checked property lines before doing any work – again, you don’t want to face legal action or end up taking the work/structure down.
+- Have a current property survey and make sure that you have checked property lines before doing any work – again, you don’t want to face legal action or end up removing the work/structure that was done.

-- Do not deal with contractors who say they are "in the neighborhood" and have materials left over from another job and offer to give you a lower price – if they’re shorting the materials on the job they’re doing now, they will do it with your job as well.
+- Deal with contractors who say they are “in the neighborhood” and have materials left over from another job and offer to give you a lower price – if they’re shorting the materials on the job they’re doing now, they will do it with your job as well.

-- Do not deal with anyone who offers you a low price ONLY if you sign now and commit today.
+- Deal with anyone who offers you a low price ONLY if you sign now and commit today.
 You should always have a chance to think things over and review any paperwork before you sign it.

-- Do not deal with anyone who has a suspicious looking unmarked truck or has out of state license plates.
+- Deal with anyone who has a suspicious looking unmarked truck or has out of state license plates.

-- Do not sign any blank papers you are presented with.
+- Sign any blank papers you are presented with.

-- Do not deal with contractors who come to your home unsolicited and tell you about work that needs repair.
+- Deal with contractors who come to your home unsolicited and tell you about work that needs repair.
 For your own safety do not let them in.

-- Do not deal with contractors who have only a P.O.
+- Deal with contractors who have only a P.O.
 Box or an answering service as a means of contacting them.

-- Do not allow them to begin work until you have made all arrangements for payment.
+- Allow them to begin work until you have made all arrangements for payment.

-- Do not pay the contractor in full before all work is done.
+- Pay the contractor in full before all work is done.

 As always for any questions, or to speak with an attorney, please contact the Allegheny County Bar Association’s Lawyer Referral Service at (412) 261-5555 or visit www.pittsburghfindalawyer.org